 Did you know 42 million tons of salt are produced in the United States each year?
 (2019, United States Geological Survey, USGS).
 Among all that quantity, there is quite a variation in quality—including among horse salts.

 Let's learn more about where all that salt comes from, production methods, and the resulting physical and chemical properties that prove not all salt is created equal.
-Then you’ll understand the incredible forces of nature that created Redmond salt and why it's the finest-sourced and best mineral salt you can feed your horse.
+Then you’ll better understand the incredible forces of nature that created Redmond salt and why it's the finest-sourced mineral salt you can feed your horse.

 Salt can't be produced just anywhere; certain geological and meteorological conditions must be met.
 That is why 92% of U.S. salt is produced in just 7 states.
 The location determines how the salt can be produced or harvested.
 Learn more about US salt production from the USGS website.

 Some areas are fortunate enough to contain natural subterranean salt deposits that can be mined.
 These deposits, like Redmond Minerals', are the remains of ancient sea beds, where excess minerals fell out of solution and built up on the seafloor.
 Mined salt, like Redmond Rock and Crushed loose salt for horses, generally contains other minerals within the salt which improves its taste, broadens its mineral profile, and enhances its color.